frankiephs/OceanGuardianOfficial/README.md

 > If using a school device, Installation or configuration of the device or hardware are prohibited.
 Use **Windows powershell** instead or use your **own personal computer**.
 > Still cannot run?
 Use **replit** as an alternative.

+### "It says I do not have pip command?"
+> You need to install it independently if you did not install it using the standard Python Installation, Check online for installment.
+If cmd is prohibited, use **Windows Powershell** or use your own personal computer

 ### "Why is it not an exe file?"

 > *.exe* files or *executables* are compiled files, Any changes will need to be compiled again to make it up to date.
 In this process, This reduces flexibility for the developers and for the users.